Skip to content

 String Templates

-Groovy supports embedding variables in strings using ${} syntax.
+Groovy allows embedding variables in strings using the ${} syntax.

 groovy